create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 TwoSidedMaterial specifies surface rendering properties for associated geometry nodes, for outer (front) and inner (back) sides of polygons.
 Material attributes are used by the X3D lighting equations during rendering.

-The TwoSidedMaterial node belongs to the **Shape** component and its container field is *material.* It is available since X3D version 3.2 or later.
+The TwoSidedMaterial node belongs to the **Shape** component and its default container field is *material.* It is available since X3D version 3.2 or later.

 ## Hierarchy